solita/solita.github.com/_posts/2022-11-01-testing-primer-dev-academy.md

 The same approach could be used for the station data where the addition coordinates should be validated to be valid geographic coordinates.

 ## Testing the persistence layer (internal API)
 Next, I would consider testing some functional requirements like a paginated journey list.
 In very simple applications the database queries may be implemented inside the routes but a more clean option would be to create some sort of internal API for the application.
+Using the application's API guides us toward testable and modular code with clear APIs.

 Whether internal API is implemented or not then first the tester should decide whether the test would test against the actual database or not.
 In the era of easy Docker, I would prefer using the real database in many cases.
 The second consideration should be how the DB should be prepopulated for the tests.